nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the information of a contact.

-Edits the person at the specified index in the currently viewed list.
+Edits the contact at the specified index in the currently viewed list.
-* At least one of the optional fields must be provided
+* At least one of the fields must be provided
 * Existing values will be updated to the input values
-* When editing module/remark, the existing module/remark of the person will be overwritten

 Format: `edit INDEX [n/NAME] [e/EMAIL] [m/MODULE_CODE LESSON_CODE(S)] [p/PHONE] [h/TELEGRAM_HANDLE] [r/REMARK]`

 Examples:
-* `edit 1 p/91234567 e/ben321@gmail.com`: Edits the phone number and email address of the 1st person to be `91234567` and `ben321@gmail.com` respectively
+* `edit 1 p/91234567 e/ben321@gmail.com`: Edits the phone number and email address of the 1st contact to be `91234567` and `ben321@gmail.com` respectively
-* `edit 2 n/John Doe m/CS2100 T09 B09`: Edits the name and module of the 2nd person to be `John Doe` and `CS2100 T09 B09` respectively
+* `edit 2 n/John Doe m/CS2100 T09 B09`: Edits the name and module of the 2nd contact to be `John Doe` and `CS2100 T09 B09` respectively
-* `edit 3 h/@BenWasHere r/Overseas`: Edits the telegram handle and remark of the 3rd person to be `@BenWasHere` and `Overseas` respectively
+* `edit 3 h/@BenWasHere r/Overseas`: Edits the telegram handle and remark of the 3rd contact to be `@BenWasHere` and `Overseas` respectively

 Command aliases: `update` `e`